Expand description

 Capabilities are passed to modules from trusted code (i.e. code that can

-call unsafe
+call unsafe).

-traits.
+Capabilities are expressed as unsafe traits.
 Only code that can use

-mechanisms can instantiate an object that provides an unsafe
+unsafe mechanisms can instantiate an object that provides an unsafe

 trait.
 Functions that require certain capabilities require that they are